On the Distributed Complexity of Large-Scale Graph Computations: Upper Bounds

 To avoid the above pitfalls, we describe an approach that directly exploits the $k$-machine model.
 On the one hand, our goal is to reduce the total amount of communication while, on the other hand, we need to ensures that the incurred message complexity is balanced for the available machines.
 This motivates us to treat vertices differently depending on how many tokens they hold.
-We say that a vertex $u$ has \emph{low-load in iteration $r$} if, conceptually, the machine that hosts $u$ considers $\ge k$ tokens to be held at $u$.
-Otherwise, we say that $u$ has \emph{high-load in iteration $r$}.
-Note that, throughout the course of our algorithm, the value of $\tokens[v]$ depends on the topology of the input graph and hence a vertex can change its status w.r.t.\ being a high-load or low-load vertex.
+We say that a vertex $u$ is \emph{light in iteration $r$} if, conceptually, the machine that hosts $u$ considers less than $k$ tokens to be held at $u$.
+Otherwise, we say that $u$ is \emph{heavy in iteration $r$}.
+Note that, throughout the course of our algorithm, the value of $\tokens[v]$ depends on the topology of the input graph and hence a vertex can change its status w.r.t.\ being a heavy or a light vertex.

-In our algorithm (Algorithm \ref{alg:pagerank}), each machine $M$ stores an array $\tokens[u]$, which has an entry for each vertex $u$ hosted at $M$.
+In our algorithm (Algorithm~\ref{alg:pagerank}), each machine $M$ stores an array $\tokens[u]$, which has an entry for each vertex $u$ hosted at $M$.
 Initially, we generate $\Theta(\log n)$ tokens for each vertex which we use as the initialization value of $\tokens$.
-Then, we mimic the (parallel) random walk steps of \cite{pagerank} by performing $\Theta(\log(n) / \epsilon)$ iterations where, in each iteration, each machine $M$ first considers the tokens stored for its low-load vertices.
+Then, we mimic the (parallel) random walk steps of \cite{pagerank} by performing $\Theta(\log(n) / \epsilon)$ iterations where, in each iteration, each machine $M$ first considers the tokens stored for its light vertices.
 For each such token held at one of its vertices $u$, $M$ uniformly at random selects a neighboring vertex $v$ and keeps track of how many tokens have chosen $v$ in a separate array $\alpha[v]$.
-In particular, $M$ also increments the same entry $\alpha[v]$ if $v$ is chosen as the destination for some token of a distinct low-load vertex $w$ at $M$.
-Then, $M$ sends a message $\langle \alpha[v], \text{dest:} v \rangle$ for each $v$ where $\alpha[v]$ is nonzero, which is subdelivered to the destination machine using the random routing technique (cf.\ \Cref{lem:direct-routing}).
-This ensures that these messages can be delivered in $\tilde O(n/k^2)$ rounds in parallel.
+In particular, $M$ also increments the same entry $\alpha[v]$ if $v$ is chosen as the destination for some token of a distinct low-load vertex $w \ne u$ at $M$.
+Then, $M$ sends a message $\langle \alpha[v], \text{dest:} v \rangle$ for each $v$ where $\alpha[v]$ is nonzero, which is subsequently delivered to the destination machine using random routing (cf.\ Lemma~\ref{lem:direct-routing}).
+This ensures that all the messages are delivered in $\tilde O(n/k^2)$ rounds.